-There are 22 Group of Five teams, counting UConn, that are bowl-eligible through Week 11 of the 2025 college football season.
-But there are several other teams which could still make a bowl by the end of the year.
+There are 38 Group of Five teams, counting UConn and Washington State, that are bowl-eligible through Week 14 of the 2025 college football season.

-Fans of Delaware and Missouri State will be keeping an eye on those bubble teams.
-Both squads aren’t automatically eligible for the postseason due to NCAA rules for teams going from the FCS to the FBS.
-That means they aren’t necessarily going to play in bowl games even if either of them win six games.
+This year’s bowl-eligible teams also include Delaware and Missouri State.
+Neither squad was automatically eligible for the postseason due to NCAA rules for teams going from the FCS to the FBS.
+But there weren’t enough bowl-eligible teams otherwise, so they will get to play in bowl games this year.

-However, both of those programs could still make a bowl if there aren’t enough bowl-eligible teams by the end of the regular season.
-Here’s a breakdown of the FBS bowl picture just a few weeks before bowl games begin:
+Here’s a breakdown of the FBS bowl picture just a couple weeks before bowl games begin:

 How Many FBS Bowls Are There?